How to Find a Surrogate Mother

 - Medical diagnostic tests and fertility testing (performed by healthcare professionals)

-- Past pregnancy reviews for surrogates (evaluated by FSC's on-staff RN)
+- Past pregnancy reviews (for surrogates, evaluated by FSC's on-staff RN)

-The Intended Parents’ Profile
+Intended Parent Profile

-The Surrogate Matching Process
+Step Two: Surrogate Matching

 Things to Consider During the Surrogate Matching Process